De Witt Clinton Park

 The intended date of dedication (as inscribed on the pedestal) was Armistice Day (now Veterans Day) 1929, but the event was postponed to June 8, 1930 and the unveiling took place more than two years after Johnson had died.
 The festivities commenced with a parade from 40th Street and 10th Avenue to the monument site, and the principal address was delivered by James S. Gerard, the former ambassador to Germany.

 In 1997, the sculpture was conserved through a project jointly sponsored by the Times Square Business Improvement District and the Mayor’s Office of Youth Empowerment Services.
 In 2009 a City-funded capital improvement renovated the surrounding plaza and added a planting bed in front of the sculpture.
-In 2013 the Government of Flanders, Belgium sponsored the monument and plaza’s care and landscaping for six years in conjunction with the commemoration of the centennial of World War I.
+In 2014 the Government of Flanders, Belgium sponsored the monument and plaza’s care and landscaping for seven years in conjunction with the commemoration of the centennial of World War I.

 In an unpublished speech delivered by Burt Johnson at Pomona College in 1924 he commented on the important neighborhood and societal role of statues such as this: “Civic sculpture, its subject, its placement and its execution make it a part of the life of the community.”
 It is a tribute to Johnson’s artistry that though the city and neighborhood may have evolved, his doughboy’s emotive power has endured for future generations.